jthomale/c4l2015-presentation/README.md

 Presentation notes are included, which you can toggle on and off with the 'n' key.

 Printing the slides as-is will give you ~28 pages, including small versions of slides and notes.
 Modify print_styles.css if you want to enlarge slides or remove notes.

+## Additional Information

+A written report that describes in a little more detail the data analysis discussed in the presentation can be found here: http://digital.library.unt.edu/ark:/67531/metadc499075/

+MS Excel files containing the data used to generate the charts and graphs in the report and the presentation can be found here: http://digital.library.unt.edu/ark:/67531/metadc498968/ (queries) and here: http://digital.library.unt.edu/ark:/67531/metadc498970/ (pageview/search stats).